puhitaku/r3build/README.md

 -------

 r3build _[rìːbíld]_ is yet another smart file watcher that helps you develop something.
-The most notable thing is the smart configuration written in TOML.
-It will enable you to install a super simple watcher in a seconds and to grow the watcher to handle a wide range of file events.
+The most notable thing is the easy but powerful configuration system.
+It will enable you to install a minimal watcher for the first step and also to grow the watcher to handle a wide range of file events.

 Install